-3.8.2.1 Substances are classified for immediate or delayed effects separately, by the use of expert judgement on the basis of the weight of all evidence available, including the use of recommended guidance values (see 3.8.2.9).
-Then substances are placed in one of two categories Category 1 or Category 2, depending upon the nature and severity of the effect(s) observed (Figure 3.8.1).
+3.8.2.1.1 Substances are classified for immediate or delayed effects separately, by the use of expert judgement on the basis of the weight of all evidence available, including the use of recommended guidance values (see 3.8.2.1.9).
+Then substances are placed in Category 1 or 2one of two categories, depending upon the nature and severity of the effect(s) observed (Figure 3.8.1).